 What is this free Residents Taster Activity Session?

 In the Summer Holidays if you book self catering accommodation for a week or longer you will receive, subject to availability, a free multi activity taster session.
 This usually takes place on the Monday after arrival, and will usually involve 3 activities.
 For example Archery, Indoor Climbing, Horse Riding or Bushcraft.
 The session will take approx 1 hour in total and both children and adults can join in (subject to usual minimum ages for activities).
 You can try all the activities or just one or two depending on what is offered on the day.
 It's a great way to meet other people who are staying at the Farm.

 Can I bring my dog or cat?

 Yes!
 We welcome all dogs at Clyne.
-If you are staying in our cottages there is a supplement of £5 per night per dog, up to a maximim of £20 per stay per dog.
+If you are staying in our cottages there is a supplement of £5 per night per dog.
 We ask that your four legged friends are kept off all the furniture, out of the bedrooms, and are kept under control around the horses and other animals.
 Dogs should not be left alone in the cottages for long periods of time.
 There are lots of lovely local walks nearby and many of the beaches on Gower are dog friendly.
 Ted the Clyne Farm dog loves meeting new friends!
 If you call into the office there will be free dog treats available and fresh doggy water.

 What paperwork do I need to complete to take part in activities?

 Everyone who takes part in our activities must complete a Registration Form.
 If you are a regular visitor to us the form will need to be updated annually.
 There is a separate form for horse riding which asks some extra questions about your riding ability.
 You will be given the appropriate form to complete on your arrival.
 Alternatively you can download the form here and bring it with you.
 For groups we recommend that you email the forms to us in advance.
 That way you can get started on your chosen activity as soon as possible!

 Where do the activities take place?